koen1711/koen1711/README.md

 # Hi, and welcome to my profile!
-I am a developer who mainly writes C/C++ but does some other languages on the side.
+I am a developer who mainly writes C/C++ but does some other languages on the side

 ## Skills